awesto/django-shop/docs/reference/search.rst

 shown in the catalog's list view.
 Here loading a new page which uses a completely different layout, may by inappropriate.

-Instead, when someone enters some text into the search field, **djangoSHOP** starts to narrow down the list of items in the Catalog List View by typing query terms into the search field.
+Instead, when someone enters some text into the search field, **django-SHOP** starts to narrow down the list of items in the Catalog List View by typing query terms into the search field.
 This is specially useful in situations where hundreds of products are displayed together on the same page and the customer needs to pick out the correct one by entering some search terms.